Zero Proof Meaning: What does zero-proof mean? Full Beverage Guide

 What does zero proof mean exactly?

 Zero proof means a beverage contains 0.0% alcohol by volume.
-It's crafted to deliver flavor, structure, and satisfaction without any alcohol consumption.
+It's made to deliver flavor, structure, and satisfaction without any alcohol consumption.

 Is zero proof the same as non-alcoholic?